ok97465/spyder_okvim/README.md

 - zz, zt, tb : Cursor line to some locations of screen.
 - ZZ : Save and close current file.
 - q, @: macro
+- :marks: Displays the list of currently set marks.

 ## Jump list